ml4a/ml4a.github.io/_chapters/looking_inside_neural_nets.md

 **[FIGURE:: Random sample from CIFAR-10]**

 Right away, it's clear we must contend with the fact that these image classes differ in ways that digits don't.
-For eample, cats can be facing different directions, have different colors and fur patterns, be outscretched or curled up, etc. Photos of cats will also be cluttered with other objects, further complicating the problem.
+For example, cats can be facing different directions, have different colors and fur patterns, be outscretched or curled up, etc. Photos of cats will also be cluttered with other objects, further complicating the problem.

 Sure enough, if we train a 2-layer neural network on these images, our accuracy reaches only 28%.
 That's a great deal better than taking random guesses (which would get a 10% accuracy) but it's far short of the 90% our MNIST classifier achieves.
 When we start convolutional neural networks, we'll improve greatly on those numbers, for both MNIST and CIFAR-10.
 We can get a more precise sense about the shortcomings of ordinary neural networks by checking their weights.